boblsturm/aimusicgenerationchallenge2022/README.md

 # The Ai Music Generation Challenge 2022

-Unlike the previous two editions ([2020](https://boblsturm.github.io/aimusic2020/), [2021](https://github.com/boblsturm/aimusicgenerationchallenge2021)), there are three sub-challenges this year!
+Unlike the previous two editions ([2020](https://boblsturm.github.io/aimusic2020/), [2021](https://github.com/boblsturm/aimusicgenerationchallenge2021)), there are three sub-challenges this year.
 Participants can compete in any number of these sub-challenges.

 ## What are the three sub-challenges?